 So in a nutshell, as Prof. Clayton Christensen puts it:

 “Personas are a collection of attributes and don’t explain causality”.

-As a result, the Jobs Story approach, despite having been developed in the context of marketing research, found great application opportunities in the context of IT and software development.
+As we discussed instead, the Jobs Story approach, despite having been developed in the context of marketing research, found great application opportunities in the context of IT and software development.

 1. First, start with defining a high-level job

 2. Then identify a smaller job or jobs which can help resolve the higher-level job